S73ph4n/python_joplin/README.md

 WARNING : This is a work in progress.
 There will probably be a few breaking changes in the future, so please don't use it in production.
 This code comes without any warranties or support.

+Additionnal tools can be found in the 'tools' directory.

 # Installation
 That's a bad idea.
 But if you must :